Content

 These features made us even more curious, and so nothing stood in the way of some extensive test rides.

-Our test result for the DBX 3.0 flat pedal shoe
+Our Test Result for the DBX 3.0 Flat Pedal Shoe

-Initially, two things are noticeably clear when putting on and wearing the shoe: it is extremely comfortable and soft, yet the foot stands very firmly in the shoe.
+At first, two things are noticeably clear when putting on and wearing the shoe: it is extremely comfortable and soft, yet the foot stands very firmly in the shoe.
 This feels pleasant and gives you the feeling of standing securely on the pedal.

 The sole of the DBX ensures perfect contact between shoe and MTB